mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 20

 (36,000,000)
-5,200,000
-(36,000,000)
+5,200,000 (36,000,000)
 Staterooms x 1 Flight crew x2 4 500,000
 Total Tonnage & Cost 50 7,000,000/ 79,000,000

-In this configuration, range is limited to 1x J2 and ships crew is limited to 3 (pilot, Navigator and gunner) plus 4 pilots for the fighters.
+In this configuration, range is limited to 1x J2 and ships crew is limited to3 (pilot, Navigator and gunner) plus 4 pilots for the fighters.
 Fighter maintenance crew is housed in the module stateroom.
 In areas where the Scout service is the only law in town, this module can provide some useful firepower to the usual anti-pirate and smuggling patrols.
 Few Pirates are willing to scrap with four fighters.